The Paul Simon Songbook

 The Paul Simon Songbook is the debut solo studio album by the American singer-songwriter Paul Simon, released in the UK in 1965 by CBS.
 Featuring Simon alone, it was recorded in London after he emigrated there, following the U.S. release and subsequent limited success of Simon & Garfunkel's debut album Wednesday Morning, 3 A.M.
 (1964).
-Songbook features solo re-recordings of two songs from that album, as well as nine songs that would later be re-recorded by the duo for other studio albums.
+Songbook features solo re-recordings of two songs from that album, as well as nine songs that would later be re-recorded by the duo for other studio albums such as Sounds of Silence (1966) and Parsley, Sage, Rosemary and Thyme (1966).
 After a very brief release in the U.S. in 1969, Songbook was later made available there as part of the LP box set Paul Simon: Collected Works (1981).
 It was released on CD in 2004.

 Background

 As of 1965, Paul Simon's only recordings available in Britain consisted of three singles released on various labels, two of which were rock and roll-inspired recordings with Art Garfunkel, under the name Tom & Jerry.

 The other single was "He Was My Brother" backed with "Carlos Dominguez", recorded by Simon under the pseudonym Paul Kane, inspired by his love for the film Citizen Kane (1941).
 "Carlos Dominguez" had initially been, unbeknownst to Simon, licensed out in London and recorded by popular UK artist Val Doonican.
 This resulted in a publishing deal for Simon in England, culminating with the release of the Paul Kane solo single there in May of 1964.

 After Simon & Garfunkel's debut album, Wednesday Morning 3 A.M.
 (1964), had failed to achieve success in the U.S., Simon moved to London and performed in coffeehouses there, building up a following that eventually led to a performance at the BBC.
 Songbook was then recorded to satisfy demand in the UK for recordings of his music, since Wednesday Morning 3 A.M. had not been released there.
 Simon's deal with Columbia Records in America allowed him to record for the British equivalent, CBS.

 During 1965, Simon played in Paris, Haarlem, and Copenhagen, along with London and other locations in the UK.